 - Radiograph – An X-ray that produces a cross-sectional image used to view the density and composition of bodily tissues.

 - MRI – Magnetic resonance imaging is radiation-free and uses magnetic radio frequency fields to construct an image of the body.

 - CT scan – Computed tomography uses a series of 2-D X-rays to create a 3-D image.

 Conservative treatments like pain medication, physical therapy or rest will not heal osteophytes, nor will bone spurs resorb on their own like a herniated disc can.
 However, such treatments could help you to manage your symptoms so that a surgical solution is never needed.
-If weeks or months of treatment prove ineffective and your physician suggests that you consider surgery, keep in mind that highly invasive, open spine surgeries to remove bone spurs are not your only option.
+If weeks or months of treatment prove ineffective and your physician suggests that you consider surgery, keep in mind that highly invasive, open spine surgery to remove bone spurs is not your only option.
 Laser Spine Institute offers a variety of minimally invasive, outpatient procedures that utilize state-of-the-art technology.
-To find out if you could be a candidate, and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+To find out if you could be a candidate, contact Laser Spine Institute today.